 Another example of positive feedback is as follows.
 When a bogus certificate is detected by the browser, a dialog similar to the one shown in Figure 12 is presented to the user.
 Notice that by default, the certificate chain would be accepted for the session.
-Users typically click through these warning dialogs when they don't completely understand the meaning of the warning.
+According to Marlinspike (2009), users typically click through these warning dialogs as they don't completely understand the meaning of the warning.